 On the Home tab, in the Environment section, click Preferences.
-Select MATLAB > Command Window, and then adjust preference options as described in the table below.
+Select MATLAB > Command Window, and then adjust preference options as described in the following table.

-Some Command Window preferences are not available in MATLAB Online.
+Some Command Window preferences are not available in MATLAB® Online™.

 Select a Numeric format option to specify the output format of numeric values in the Command Window.

 whether blank lines appear in Command Window output.
 To suppress

 Select a Locale option to specify the

 default input locale of the

 option to specify the default format of the

 to specify the default date format of the

 Select Wrap lines to make each line of input or output in the Command Window break into multiple lines to fit within the current width of the Command Window.